 The Junior Scientist Program was developed in 2014 by students of the University of South Florida, College of Marine Science.
 The primary goal of the program is to engage middle and high school students in science, technology, engineering, art and math (STEAM) related activities during the festival.
 The junior scientists get to learn science first-hand from experts in the field and assist exhibitors in explaining their science to the public.

-- Junior scientists need to be chaperoned by someone from their organization (18 years or older), parent or legal guardian.
+Jr. Scientists are required to have consent from parents/guardians in order to be eligible to participate in the program.
 If junior scientists are participating with their school, our program can accept up to 10 students per school and each school should have one chaperone for every 5 students.

 Participating Junior Scientists will get a volunteer hours letter.